eDyablo/study-docker-way/course introduction/README.md

 ### Containers advantages

 Containers let applications and their environments be kept clean and minimal by isolating them.
+Everytime we are running a container it starts from a clean environment not affected by other environments.
+Once it's done its job all the modification done to the container during its lifetime is wiped out.
+Except the case when we are intentionally maintaining its state.

 Containers make it easier for developers to compose the building blocks of an application into a modular unit.
+Container is a self-contained component that consist of executables and environment sufficient to run these executables.
+At the same time, containers can easily communicate with each other or share data forming a complete application component.
+Different applications can easily use the same container images avoiding duplication of effort to setup executables and environments.

 Because containers are lightweight, developers can launch lots of them.
+It's much easier or even possible to run dozens of containers on a single machine then run the same amount of virtual machines.

 ## History of containers